 The number one festival that I would love to go to myself is the Carnival.
 Im from Southern Holland where we celebrate Carnival big time as well and I have also celebrated Carnival in the Caribean and South America.
 Street parades, happy people, costumes, smiles, drinks and warm weather and I am 100% sure this is a good festival to attend.
 Carnival is held mostly around mid February or beginning of March.

 This is exactly what it implies.
 The brave are able to run with the bulls through the main street.
 Spectators are behind wooden fences as bulls run through the streets ending up in a temporary bullring at the fishing port.
 The Running with the Bulls festival is yearly held in July.
 In 2016 two people died.

 There is a reason why there is a Volvo Ocean Race Museum in the port of Alicante as since 2008 the start of the Volvo Ocean Race is in the Alicante port.
 It is a big happening every time.
-There is another Volvo Ocean Race to be scheduled in October 2020.
+The Volvo Ocean Race 2022 - 2023 started again in January 2023 in Alicante.